Law enforcement in the United States: Security-oriented agencies

+Gendarmerie

+The American equivalent of Gendarmerie (a military force tasked with law enforcement) is the United States Coast Guard.
+The Coast Guard is maritime law enforcement agency part of the United States Armed Forces and is exempt from the Posse Comitatus Act (a U.S. law banning the Armed Forces from engaging in law enforcement operations).
+Additionally when National Guard forces are under state control they are exempt from the Posse Comitatus Act.

 State

 Most states operate statewide law enforcement agencies that provide law enforcement duties, including investigations and state patrols.
-They may be called state police or highway patrol (state troopers), but there is no gendarmerie, and are normally part of the state Department of public safety.
+They may be called state police or highway patrol (state troopers), and are normally part of the state Department of public safety.
 In addition, the Attorney General's office of each state has its own state bureau of investigation, such as in California with the California Department of Justice.
 The Texas Ranger Division fulfills this role in Texas, although they were founded in the period before Texas became a state.

 Various departments of state governments may have their own enforcement divisions, such as capitol police, campus police, water police, environmental (fish and game/wildlife) conservation officers, or game wardens (with full police powers and statewide jurisdiction).
 For example, in Colorado, the Department of Revenue has its own investigative branch.

 County

 Also known as parishes and boroughs, county law enforcement is provided by sheriffs' departments or offices, constables and county police.